dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 ## Step 2: Publish the app to your cloud storage space
-When you publish a managed app, the procedures differ depending on whether you are publishing a policy managed app or an app that was processed through the Microsoft Intune App Wrapping Tool for iOS.
+When you publish a managed app, the procedures differ depending on whether you are publishing a policy managed app or an app that was processed by using the the Microsoft Intune App Wrapping Tool for iOS.

 #### To publish a policy managed app